cambridge-ceu/csd3/README.md

 ```bash
 srun -N1 -n1 -c6 -p skylake -t 12:0:0 --pty bash -i
 ```
 or `sintr` then check with `sacct`.
-The collection os SLURM commands can be seen from [/usr/local/software/slurm/current/bin/](/usr/local/software/slurm/current/bin/).
+The collection of SLURM commands can be seen from [/usr/local/software/slurm/current/bin/](/usr/local/software/slurm/current/bin/).

 ## Training